twbs/bootstrap/site/content/docs/5.2/getting-started/contribute.md

 2. Either [download Bootstrap's sources]({{< param "download.source" >}}) or fork [Bootstrap's repository]({{< param repo >}}).
 3. Navigate to the root `/bootstrap` directory and run `npm install` to install our local dependencies listed in [package.json]({{< param repo >}}/blob/v{{< param current_version >}}/package.json).

-When completed, you'll be able to run the various commands provided from the command line.
+When completed, you'll be able to run the various commands provided from the command-line.

 ## Using npm scripts